-Caution: Substrate temperatures can affect the cure of polyurethane materials as much as or more than ambient temperatures.
+Note: Substrate temperatures can effect the cure of the polyurethane materials as much as or more than ambient temperatures can.
 Application of heated material to a cold substrate will not reduce the curing time.
-Consult NEOGARD® for recommendations.
+Consult NEOGARD[®] for recommendations.

 As material component temperatures become colder and start to drop below 60°F, they increase in material viscosity.
 An increase in material viscosity increases the material's resistance to flow and can result in the following: